sabinem/sabinem.github.io/new_in_python_3_6/README.md

-# Präsentations with Python Notebooks and reveal.js
+# Presenttion with Jupyter notebook and reveal.js

 ## start notebooks
 with `jupyter notebook`

 ## convert notebook into slideshow
 with `jupyter nbconvert python3.6.ipynb --to slides`